Adam Walsh dressed in baseball gear and holding a baseball bat

 DISCOVERY:

-On August 10, 1981, the severed head of Adam Walsh was discovered by two fisherman in a canal off the Florida Turnpike near Vero Beach, about 120 miles from where he had disappeared.
+On August 10, 1981, the severed head of Adam Walsh was discovered by two fisherman in a canal off of the Florida Turnpike, near Vero Beach, about 120 miles from where he’d disappeared.

 Adam’s body has never been found.